 What Flour Is Low Histamine?

 What flour is low histamine?
+The histamine content of the foods you eat is always a consideration when you have histamine intolerance.
 Welcome to the world of histamine intolerance and the impact it can have on your dietary choices.
-If you’re dealing with histamine intolerance, you have to be mindful of the foods you put on your plate with histamine intolerance to avoid histamine intolerance symptoms.
+If you’re dealing with this underdiagnosed condition, the goal is to avoid foods that make this condition worse.

 There’s even some evidence that histamine intolerance begins in the gut.
 (3) That’s not surprising when you consider that our tiny gut bugs influences our immune system.
 Research shows that people with histamine intolerance have higher levels of intestinal dysbiosis, bad gut bacteria.
-Histamine intolerance sufferers, according to research, may also have histamine-producing bacteria.
+Histamine intolerance sufferers, according to research, may also have more histamine-producing bacteria than people who metabolize histamine in a healthy manner.
 (5)

-When it comes to histamine intolerance, one of the key aspects to consider is the foods you consume.
+Lifestyle, especially diet, matters when your body has histamine overload.
 A low-histamine diet is the gold standard for managing HIT and can help you confirm the diagnosis.(4)

 Once you know that high-histamine foods trigger your symptoms, you can adopt a low-histamine diet that won’t worsen your symptoms.

-But today, we’ll focus on one specific aspect: flour.
+But today, we’ll focus on one specific aspect of your diet: flour.
 You may wonder, “What flour is low histamine?”
-Well, the answer is not as straightforward as you think.
+Well, the answer is not as straightforward as you might hope.
 So, let’s dive in and unravel the mysteries of histamine and flour together.

 The Histamine Content of Flour